Latest on the spread of coronavirus around the world

 DEATHS, INFECTIONS

-- The virus has infected almost 227,800 people across the world and the death toll exceeds 9,200.
+- The virus has infected more than 234,000 people across the world and the death toll exceeds 9,700.

 - For an interactive graphic tracking global spread: openhttps://tmsnrt.rs/3aIRuz7 in an external browser